biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 4th Place

-Church:	Meridian A/G, Meridian, ID
+* **Church**: Meridian A/G, Meridian, ID
-Coaches:	Bryce Jensen, Vicky Jensen (assistant)
+* **Coaches**: Bryce Jensen, Vicky Jensen (assistant)
+* **Team:**
-Team:	Ashley Carter
+   * Ashley Carter
-Ivy Jensen
+   * Ivy Jensen
-Link Patrick
+   * Link Patrick
 * **Preliminaries**:
-Round 1: Won against Central A/G, Springfield, MO 135 to 130
+  * Round 1: Won against Central A/G, Springfield, MO 135 to 130
-Round 2: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 105 to 90 Round 3: Lost to Calvary A/G, Dunwoody, GA 145 to 210 Round 4: Lost to Orange County Worship Center, Santa Ana, CA 55 to 170 Round 5: Lost to Owasso First A/G, Owasso, OK 25 to 240 Round 6: Lost to Norhtridge A/G, Grand Island, NE 20 to 195 Round 7: Won against Harvest Time A/G, Brunswick, OH 45 to 40 Round 8: Lost to CrossPoint A/G, Portage, WI 35 to 220 Round 9: Lost to Dayspring A/G, Bowling Green, OH 130 to 135 Playoff Round 1: Won against Central A/G, Springfield, MO Playoff Round 2: Lost to Dayspring A/G, Bowling Green, OH
+  * Round 2: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 105 to 90
+  * Round 3: Lost to Calvary A/G, Dunwoody, GA 145 to 210
+  * Round 4: Lost to Orange County Worship Center, Santa Ana, CA 55 to 170
+  * Round 5: Lost to Owasso First A/G, Owasso, OK 25 to 240
+  * Round 6: Lost to Norhtridge A/G, Grand Island, NE 20 to 195
+  * Round 7: Won against Harvest Time A/G, Brunswick, OH 45 to 40
+  * Round 8: Lost to CrossPoint A/G, Portage, WI 35 to 220
+  * Round 9: Lost to Dayspring A/G, Bowling Green, OH 130 to 135
+  * Playoff Round 1: Won against Central A/G, Springfield, MO
+  * Playoff Round 2: Lost to Dayspring A/G, Bowling Green, OH
 * **Round Robin**:
-Round 1: Lost to First A/G, Lafayette, IN 50 to 195
+  * Round 1: Lost to First A/G, Lafayette, IN 50 to 195
-Round 2: Lost to Grace A/G, Syracuse, NY 115 to 135
+  * Round 2: Lost to Grace A/G, Syracuse, NY 115 to 135
-Round 3: Won against Timberline Church, Fort Collins, CO 100 to 15 Round 4: Won against Central A/G, Springfield, MO 135 to 40
+  * Round 3: Won against Timberline Church, Fort Collins, CO 100 to 15
-Round 5: Won against Victorious Life Church, Wesley Chapel, FL 110 to 70 Round 6: Won against Turning Point Christian Center, Vancouver, WA 125 to 25 Round 7: Won against Truth A/G, Chariton, IA 100 to 90 Round 8: Lost to James River A/G, "In Chains", Ozark, MO 35 to 230 Round 9: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 20 to 225 Round 10: Lost to Calvary A/G, South Bend, IN 60 to 195 Round 11: Lost to Harvest Time A/G, Brunswick, OH 110 to 120 Round 12: Won against Noble A/G, Noble, OK 185 to 100 Round 13: Lost to Nyssa Christian Fellowship, Nyssa, OR 40 to 155 Round 14: Won against Suncoast Cathedral A/G, St. Petersburg, FL 185 to 20 Round 15: Lost to New Life Community Church, Oshkosh, WI 85 to 110 Round 16: Lost to Corydon A/G, Corydon, IA 145 to 155 Round 17: Lost to Calvary A/G, Dunwoody, GA 30 to 235 Round 18: Won against Orange Hills A/G, Orange, CA 170 to 5 Round 19: Lost to First A/G, Montgomery, AL 90 to 100
+  * Round 4: Won against Central A/G, Springfield, MO 135 to 40
+  * Round 5: Won against Victorious Life Church, Wesley Chapel, FL 110 to 70
+  * Round 6: Won against Turning Point Christian Center, Vancouver, WA 125 to 25
+  * Round 7: Won against Truth A/G, Chariton, IA 100 to 90
+  * Round 8: Lost to James River A/G, "In Chains", Ozark, MO 35 to 230
+  * Round 9: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 20 to 225
+  * Round 10: Lost to Calvary A/G, South Bend, IN 60 to 195
+  * Round 11: Lost to Harvest Time A/G, Brunswick, OH 110 to 120
+  * Round 12: Won against Noble A/G, Noble, OK 185 to 100
+  * Round 13: Lost to Nyssa Christian Fellowship, Nyssa, OR 40 to 155
+  * Round 14: Won against Suncoast Cathedral A/G, St. Petersburg, FL 185 to 20
+  * Round 15: Lost to New Life Community Church, Oshkosh, WI 85 to 110
+  * Round 16: Lost to Corydon A/G, Corydon, IA 145 to 155
+  * Round 17: Lost to Calvary A/G, Dunwoody, GA 30 to 235
+  * Round 18: Won against Orange Hills A/G, Orange, CA 170 to 5
+  * Round 19: Lost to First A/G, Montgomery, AL 90 to 100
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Meridian A/G, Meridian, ID" html=image_html %}